 Village Shopping Center

 The Village is a collection of more than 40 locally owned shops centrally located between Arapahoe and Canyon and 28th and Folsom streets.
-This is an outdoor strip mall, but it’s nicely appointed and home to some of Boulder’s most beloved staples, such as McGuckins Hardware (seriously, it has everything), Grandrabbits Toy Shoppe, Colorado Multisport and Pedestrian Shops.
-Also make sure you visit JJ Wells, The KB Studio and Boulder Ski Deals, to name just a few of the highlights here.
+This is an outdoor strip mall, but it’s nicely appointed and home to some of Boulder’s most beloved staples, such as McGuckins Hardware (seriously, it has everything), Grandrabbits Toy Shoppe, Colorado Multisport and Pedestrian Shops (which also has a Pearl Street presence).
+Also make sure you visit women’s clothng store JJ Wells and Epic Mountain Gear, to name a few of the highlights here.

-Arapahoe Village, 2798 Arapahoe Ave., is a smaller shopping center in central Boulder.
-The anchor here is Safeway, but shoppers also love to get home goods at Homegoods, Pier 1 Imports and Jo-Ann Fabrics.
+Alcove on Arapahoe (also known as Arapahoe Village), 2798 Arapahoe Ave., is a smaller shopping center in central Boulder.
+The anchor here is Safeway, but shoppers also love to get home goods at Homegoods, Pier 1 Imports and JoAnn Fabrics and Crafts.
 This is also where to find a Petco in Boulder.

 Crossroads Commons, 2905 Pearl St., is a busy shopping area at the end of Pearl Street.
 The heart here is the ever-packed Whole Foods, but the Barnes & Noble and Bicycle Village are also big draws.
-Looking for workout clothes?
-We love Outdoor Divas.
 Crossroads Commons is also a great place to get a massage, mani/pedi, haircut, fake tan, tooth cleaning and bikini wax — maybe not all in one sitting, although you could do them all without having to get in the car.